(12/10/02)

 Bruce : are in other states.

-Bruce : I think one of the biggest issues that people starting out have to look out for are
+Bruce : I think one of the biggest issues that people starting out have to look

 Ken : your web site is set up to take cards online right ?